Ideas for Celebrating Thanksgiving at the Office

 Turkey Decorating Contest

-If you’d like a non-food component to your festivities, consider a creative contest – like team turkey decorating!
+If you’d like a non-food component to your Thanksgiving at the Office festivities, consider a creative contest – like team turkey decorating!
 Provide teams with Styrofoam balls, parameters, and deadlines and watch the creations come to life.
 Allow customers, social media followers and others to vote on winners.

 Do Unto Others